rgreenblatt/ai_alignment_readings/framing_approaches_to_alignment_and_the_hard_problem_of_ai_cognition/post.md

 required for this post).
 One [shared frame][frames] which wasn't immediately present in the discussion was a clean delineation of possible approaches to alignment and what they require.
-I claim that alignment techniques can be useful understood as deontological, consequentialist, or capability restriction (or a mixture of these) and we'll be going through the challenges associated with constructing _sufficiently useful_ and safe AI using these approaches.
+I claim that alignment techniques can be usefully understood as deontological, consequentialist, or capability restriction (or a mixture of these) and we'll be going through the challenges associated with constructing _sufficiently useful_ and safe AI using these approaches.
 I'll also be discussing and motivating a set of issues which I'll refer to as